 - Support healthy eating for everyone.

 Eating healthy is a journey shaped by many factors, including our stage of life, situations, preferences, access to food, culture, traditions, and the personal decisions we make over time.
 All your food and beverage choices count.
 MyPlate offers ideas and tips to help you create a healthier eating style that meets your individual needs and improves your health.
-For a colorful visual of MyPlate and the 5 food groups, download What's MyPlate All About?
+For a colorful visual of MyPlate and the 5 food groups, click this link.

 Food Safety Institute of America is a leading provider of accredited online food safety training courses.

-Take the guesswork out of nutrition guidelines with the Alliance Product Calculator for Smart Snacks!
+Take the guesswork out of nutrition guidelines with the Smart Snacks Product Calculator!
 Simply enter the product information, answer a few questions, and determine whether your beverage, snack, side or entrée item meets the new USDA Smart Snacks in School Guidelines.
+Click here to go to the Smart Snacks Product Calculator.

 We are committed to the sound stewardship of taxpayer dollars through aggressive efforts to reduce and prevent fraud and increase efficiency.